-- New electronic form for breakfast ordering…
+- New electronic forms for meal ordering…

 - Earlier checkout and later check-in times, due to additional cleaning requirements.
 We’ve kept this to as short as possible, so rather than 12noon checkout, we ask for 11.00am checkout, and check-in not before 15.00pm, instead of 14.00; which gives us an extra 2-hours to clean everywhere.